Suomen huippumalli haussa season 1: Speed And Dangerous Situations (Vauhtia Ja Vaarallisia Tilanteita)

-The girls are cheered up by two handsome young personal trainers coming to visit the house.
+The girls are cheered up by two handsome young personal trainers visiting the house.
 Each girl gets some time with the trainers to talk about nutrition and fitness, and many of the girls are revealed to have rather unhealthy and irregular lifestyles.
-Another important guest came to dinner later on: long-term Finnish model Leena Sarvi advised the girls on how to behave in demanding company and situations.
+Finnish model Leena Sarvi visits the girls, giving them advice on handling demanding companies and situations.
 The challenge for this episode was a photo shoot on a trampoline.
 Each girl was asked to jump on the trampoline for ten minutes while simultaneously posing for the camera.
-Despite the difficulty of the task, most of the girls did well, but Marje and Ana were chosen to be the best and won a beauty spa treatment.
+Winners Marje and Ana were treated to a beauty spa treatment.